BAJAJ FINSERV DIRECT LIMITED

 Understanding the 5 Cs of Credit

 If you are planning to borrow funds for any financial or personal goal, understanding the 5 Cs of lending is crucial.
 You can get to know how different aspects of your personal, professional and financial life affect your loan eligibility.
-So, without further ado, let’s take a closer look at what these 5 Cs are all about.
+Let’s take a closer look at what these 5 Cs are all about.

 1. Character

-Don’t let the word confuse you, because character here refers to your credit history.
-Needless to say, this is perhaps the most important factor among the 5 Cs of lending.
+Character here refers to your credit history.
+This is perhaps the most important factor among the 5 Cs of lending.
 Your credit history includes the different kinds of loans, credit cards and credit facilities you have taken so far.
 It also includes the details of how effectively you have repaid your dues in the past.

 The reason lenders look into this aspect is because it tells them whether you repay your dues promptly, or whether you have a tendency to default on your payments often.
 This factor also accounts for whether or not you have a tendency to make partial payments instead of repaying each EMI in full.